 Hermanus Fernkloof Hike

-Hermanus Fernkloof Hike – we offer guided hikes in the Fernkloof Nature Reserve – There are some 60 kilometers of hiking trails of varying degrees of difficulty professionally guided to suit your level of fitness and agility.
+Hermanus Fernkloof Hike.
+There are almost 60 kilometers of hiking trails of varying degrees of difficulty to choose from.

-The Cape Floral Kingdom falls within the smallest of the six Floral Kingdoms in the world, and is the only one contained in its entirety within a single country.
-The Cape Floral kingdom is 9 644 square kilometers and has about 9000 species compared to the British Isles which is 320 000 square kilometers with 1 500 species.
+So the Cape Floral Kingdom falls within the smallest of the six Floral Kingdoms in the world.
+Hence it is the only one contained in its entirety within a single country.
+So the Cape Floral kingdom is 9 644 square kilometers, and has about 9000 species.
+In contrast to the British Isles which is 320 000 square kilometers with only 1 500 species.